RetroPie/RetroPie-Docs/docs/First-Installation.md

 input_left_axis = "-0"
 input_state_slot_decrease_axis = "-0"
 ```

+## EmulationStation

+**When you first see EmulationStation you may wonder why you don't see systems like the SNES or Game Boy- worry not- they are installed on the system, roms just need to be added to their respective rom folders before they will become visible.
+Transferring roms are described in the following steps.**

 ## Expand File System

 Once your controller is set up you'll need to make a few configurations before you can transfer your ROMs over go to the RetroPie Menu: